Mongkii/x-chat-with-your-data-fabric-PowerBI-/README.md

 ---

-Built with ❤️ by Sulaiman Ahmed
+Built with ❤️ by [Your Name/Organization]